3 Minute Read

 The art of a good opening

-The pupils were amazing to talk to and very perceptive, much more than I remember being at their age.
+I remember that the pupils were amazing to talk to and very perceptive.
 We discussed what made a good opening – one that really drew the reader into the story and hooked them from the outset.
 One Year 6 girl said that the best openings ‘plunge you straight into a world that you don’t want to leave.’
+I wrote this quote down in my notebook.
+It’s definitely stayed with me.
 I then asked the students for some of their favourite openings of children’s books and late put the same questions to readers and writers on Twitter.
-Below are some recurring favourites.
+Below were some recurring favourites.

 - “When the doorbell rings at three in the morning, it’s never good news.”
 Alex Rider: Stormbreaker by Anthony Horowitz

 - “Mr and Mrs Dursley, of number four Privet Drive, were proud to say that they were perfectly normal, thank you very much.”
 Harry Potter and the Philosopher’s Stone by JK Rowling